-The Associate of Applied Science degree in Criminal Justice, consists of a sequence of courses that provides practical knowledge and prepares the criminal justice student to either directly enter the workforce or help the current practicing professional enhance their education as they continue on their career path.
+The Associate of Applied Science degree in Criminal Justice consists of a sequence of courses that provides practical knowledge and prepares the criminal justice student to directly enter the workforce.
+It also helps current practicing professionals enhance their education as they continue on their career path.
 This degree takes an interdisciplinary approach that provides a broad knowledge base and encourages initiative and integrity.
 This study enables students to develop rational decisions and informed responses to challenges facing law enforcement, corrections, court operations, and human services fields.